ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.en-gb.md

 > [!warning]
 >
-> Please, be careful when choosing the image depending on the resource required.
+> Please be careful when choosing the image, depending on the required resources.
 >
 > For a `GPU` app, choose the Lettria image containing `gpu` in its tag, then choose one or more GPUs as resources.
-> Same principle of operation for CPU apps.
+> The same principle of operation also applies for CPU apps.
 >

 - **Resources** - *we advise you to use 1 GPU*